SystemErrorWang/White-box-Cartoonization/README.md

 ### Installation
 - Assume you already have NVIDIA GPU and CUDA CuDNN installed
 - Install tensorflow-gpu, we tested 1.12.0 and 1.13.0rc0
-- Install scikit-image==0.14.5, other version may cause problems
+- Install scikit-image==0.14.5, other versions may cause problems

 ### Inference with Pre-trained Model